Everything You Need To Know About Visiting The Biltmore Estate

 The horse barn was built in 1900 and housed the workers’ families that farmed Biltmore.
 The horse barn was the beating heart of Biltmore’s agricultural industry and stood as a testament to its past.

 The farm offers a complimentary farm life experience on the estate, where you will be introduced to the Animals that still reside there.
 The farm is home to laying hens, calves, goats, and horses.
 Be sure to stop by and visit the famous dairy cows that still produce fresh milk for the Biltmore Creamery to this day.

 Dining at Biltmore is an experience like no other.
 The estate has over seven restaurants that provide a myriad of dining options for all times of the day.
 Each restaurant features its own estate-inspired specialty courses.
 Each restaurant is home to master chefs that create delicious dishes with fresh ingredients sourced from the estate.

 Finding a restaurant is easy, and the variety is wide.
-You can either treat yourself to a late bite at The Kitchen café or a gourmet dinner at The Dining Room; whatever the time of day, the hosts are ready and waiting to welcome you for a delectable dining experience.
+You can either treat yourself to a late bite at The Kitchen café or a gourmet dinner at The Dining Room; the hosts are ready and waiting to welcome you for a delectable dining experience.

 Frequently Asked Questions About The Biltmore Estate

 What does it cost to visit the Biltmore Estate?

 Biltmore daytime admission tickets start at approximately $64 per adult.
 Prices vary by date.
 Kids ages 10-16 are half the price of adult admission.
 Kids ages nine and younger are admitted free.

 Reservations are required every day for all guests, so plan.